guigolab/bamstats/README.md

 ### Install the latest version with go

-The following command will install the latest version from the master branch in the $GOPATH:
+The following command will install the latest version from the master branch into `$GOPATH`:

 ```
 go get github.com/guigolab/bamstats/cmd/bamstats